 - 28,325+ minutes of educational video content watched by client teams as part of consulting engagements.

-- 1,000+ application assignments reviewed and commented on.
+- 1,000+ application assignments commented on and reviewed.

 - Handing out over 1,000 business cards.

-The less tangible, but perhaps more important in the long haul, measures:
+The less tangible, and perhaps more important in the long haul, measures:

-- Having others reach out to us and ask for coaching support in starting their own adventure.
+- Colleagues are having others reach out to us and ask for coaching support in starting their adventure.

-- Getting feedback and reach outs from others that met us, attended a session, and offered unsolicited and positive feedback on what they learned.
+- Getting feedback and reaching out from others who met us, attended a session, and offer unsolicited and positive feedback on their experience with us.

-- Seeing all our client teams progressing in their individual career and team growth journeys.
+- We see all our client teams progressing and growing in their personal career and team growth journeys.

-- Many of those leaders providing an unexpected note or email of thanks with something they learned even after many years since working together.
+- Many of those leaders provide an unexpected note or email of thanks.
+Sharing something they learned even after many years have passed since working together.